smkent/monoscad/rugged-box/README.md

 [models][customizable-penguin-case-by-ctag],
 I decided to build one to share!
 I chose [OpenSCAD][openscad] to ensure the model would use an open source format.
-This model can both create parametetric boxes and be used as a library to make customized boxes!
+This model can both create parametric boxes and be used as a library to make customized boxes!

 ## Features